shawntan/chicken-rice-nn/README.md

+If you got here from https://twitter.com/chris_j_beckham/status/1261679649626652672, I'm sorry, this is an old repo that I renamed.

+[This](https://www.instagram.com/kuey.png/) is the best I can do.

+---
 # theano-nlp

 This repository is named theano-nlp, but it isn't exactly what it says on the tin.
 I've implemented a character-level language model here.
 I *could* change the name